ace-dent/8x8.me/README.md

 Patterns were tested and refined on an Arduboy device using [ASE](https://github.com/pmwasson/ASE).

 Artwork and files created using [ABSpriteEditor](https://github.com/Pharap/ABSpriteEditor).
-Image conversions by ImageMagick, compressed with `pngslim` and metadata added with ExifTool.
+Data tinkering in LibreOffice, image conversions by ImageMagick, compressed with `pngslim` and metadata added with ExifTool.

 Special thanks to @dw817, @felipemanga, @lexaloffle, @Pharap, @pmwasson.